|(a) This section applies to a licensee's general liability

 annual statements with the applicant's financial status and status

-of its self-insurance program with LP-Gas Operations during the period
+of its self-insurance program with AFS during the period of its self-insurer

-(f) After ten days' notice to the applicant, LP-Gas
+(f) After ten days' notice to the applicant, AFS may

-Operations may require the applicant to appear and demonstrate that
+require the applicant to appear and demonstrate that it continues

-it continues to have adequate financial resources to pay all general
+to have adequate financial resources to pay all general liability,

-liability, including premises and operations coverage, claims, and
+including premises and operations coverage claims, and that it remains

-that it remains in compliance with the other requirements of this
+in compliance with the other requirements of this section.
+If the

 (g) A state agency or institution, county, municipality,